AbrarAdnan/Geekbot/README.md

 Download the model from the server
 `ollama pull qwen3:0.6b`
-this is a lightweight model but you can also use other models ('gpt-oss:20b', 'llama3.1:8b', 'deepseek-r1:1.5b', 'qwen3:0.6b', 'gemma3:270m') but they may require more processing power
+this is a lightweight model but you can also use other models below if your pc has a powerful GPU and more RAM because they require significant more processing power.

+##### gemma3:270m
+    This model is very light and sometimes loses context.
+##### qwen3:0.6b
+    That can get the work done in low end PCs.
+##### llama3.1:8b and deepseek-r1:1.5b
+    Models with more than 1.5b parameters which is good for reasoning
+##### gpt-oss:20b
+    One of the heaviest models and latest released by OpenAI.
+It requires significantly more processing power with minimum 16GB ram and a powerful GPU.

 Download the embedding Model (for document understanding) `ollama pull nomic-embed-text`